-Disclaimer: This post may contain affiliate links, read my full disclaimer here.
+Disclaimer: This post may contain affiliate links.
+Please read my full disclaimer here.

 What is container gardening?

-Container gardening is simply the practice of growing plants in some sort of enclosed container.
+Container gardening is simply the practice of growing plants in an enclosed container.
 This method is very much suited to apartment dwellers and people with limited space.
 If you are new to gardening, you may think that raised beds could be considered large containers.
-The reality is that there is a very important distinction between the two.
+The reality is there is a fundamental distinction between the two.
 While they both contain the plants, raised beds are, most of the time, bottomless and set directly on the ground.
 Therefore, raised beds have better drainage than pots.

 What can you grow in containers?

 Anything can grow in containers as long as the growing requirements are available.
 Herbs and annual flowers are the easiest and the most common in container gardens.
 Many vegetables are also suited for containers with some extra attention.
 When it comes to fruits, berries are on top of the list.
 Growing some fruit trees in containers is possible such as citrus and dwarf varieties.

 How to choose the right pot?